ICarly: Revival

 On December 9, 2020, it was announced that Paramount+ had ordered a revival of the series, with Cosgrove, Kress, and Trainor returning and Schneider not being involved with the production of the series.
 Jay Kogen and Ali Schouten signed on to develop the series.
 McCurdy suggested during her podcast that she will not reprise her role on the series, as she has left the acting profession and felt embarrassed by her past career.
 On February 25, 2021, it was reported that Kogen left the project due to "creative differences" with Cosgrove.
 On March 18, 2021, the show entered production, with Laci Mosley playing Carly's new best friend and roommate Harper, and Jaidyn Triplett playing Freddie's stepdaughter Millicent.
 The series premiered on June 17, 2021.

 According to DiscussingFilm, the series revival takes place 10 years after the original Nickelodeon show, following Carly's journey through her twenties alongside returning characters played by Jerry Trainor and Nathan Kress.
 Jennette McCurdy's Sam does not return with the show reportedly set to introduce a new best friend character in her place.
 The best friend/roommate is "part of the LGBTQ+ community as a pansexual character who dreams of becoming a fashion stylist after her wealthy family lost all of their money."
 The series also introduces Freddie's social media-obsessed stepdaughter who sees Carly as "washed up" and as competition to her own growing influencer status.

 On October 4, 2023, the series was canceled after three seasons.
+A follow-up film is reportedly in development.